10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Chihuahua

-Originating from the Mexican state of Chihuahua, Chihuahuas are the smallest dog breed in the world.
+Originating from the Mexican state of Chihuahua, Chihuahuas are one of the most popular dog breeds in Singapore and the smallest dog breed in the world.
 Their tiny size combined with their big personalities has made them popular lap dogs and companions worldwide, including in urban Singapore.
 Despite their tiny stature, they often act like they’re much larger, showing a lot of courage.
 Singaporeans love having Chihuahuas as they are highly adaptable to living in small apartments in the city.

 Personality: Chihuahuas are very devoted and loyal to their owners and tend to attach to one person.
 They may be cautious of children or strangers.